OSGeo/grass-website/content/news/2024_09_24_POSE_annual_report.md

 ---

-In 2023, our team of researchers from four U.S. universities started a project with support from an NSF grant (award [2303651](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2303651)).
+In 2023, our team of researchers from four U.S. universities started a two-year project with support from an NSF grant (award [2303651](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2303651)).
 This project aims to modernize and expand the GRASS GIS platform, strengthen its role as a key geospatial processing engine, and build a diverse, vibrant global community of users and developers.
-We are excited to share the progress we have made so far toward these goals.
+We are excited to share the progress we have made so far toward these goals in the first half of the project.

 ## Growing the GRASS community
 <a href="/images/news/2024_community_meeting_collage.png">